cacophony-wj/licentia_black/README.md

 ## FINAL NOTES

 When you reach your first exterior world location, you will be prompted to enable _Survival Mode_.
 With this option enabled, you will not be able to fast travel normally, markers can be placed next to other markers, and you will have to eat food, sleep, and stay warm to survive.
 (Fast travel can, however, be enabled on _Survival Mode_ by consulting the _Conner's Survival Mode_ MCM.)
-You will also receive a prompt about which Deity you wish to worship, depending on your race.
+You will also receive a prompt about which Divine and/or Daedra you wish to worship, depending on your race.
 Choose according to your preference.

 ## Updating the Modlist

 Many times newer versions of _Licentia_ will require an updated version of _Wabbajack_.
 Please ensure that you run _only_ the `Wabbajack.exe` located in the root of the _Wabbajack_ directory. _Wabbajack_ will automatically update to the latest version if necessary.

 Download the modlist from the Gallery and specify the same directories.
 Then check the "Overwrite" box.
+Never update a list without checking this box.
+If you have customized the list, you can append `[NoDelete]` to the beginning of your added mods in _Mod Organizer 2_ and they will not be deleted.
+However, they will be unchecked and relocated to the bottom of the list of installed mods.
+You will need to return them to their rightful place and re-enable or rewrite any patches you created.

 It is rarely recommended to continue a save when you update a modlist.